 - Place the barbeque sauce, apple cider vinegar, Worcestershire sauce and brown sugar in a bowl.
 Whisk the barbeque sauce ingredients to combine, then pour over the ribs in the crockpot, ensuring each rib is evenly covered in sauce.

-- Cover and cook on high for three to four hours or on low for 5-6, or until a meat thermometer inserted in the center reads 190 degrees ( Fahrenheit). *Note; Be careful not to over cook these ribs to avoid drying them out.
-More notes and photos below.
+- Cover and cook on high for three to four hours or on low for 5-6, until a meat thermometer inserted in the center reads 190 degrees ( Fahrenheit). *Note; Be careful not to overcook these ribs to avoid drying them out.

 Spare ribs with 1/4 cup diced onions (an optional add-in if you like an onion flavor with your barbeque) butter, salt and garlic powder, not shown are chili and paprika.
 Feel free to make these ribs your own by adding your favorite seasonings or even a barbeque dry rub seasoning.
 If using a dry rub with brown sugar you may wish to add less brown sugar in the barbeque sauce.